KM8Oz/WhizApp/README.md

 ## WhizApp
-Streamline and Empower Your WhatsApp Experience with AI-Driven Management
+Streamline and Empower Your WhatsApp Experience with AI-Driven whatsapp Chatbot
 > WhatsApp Desktop Assistant (GPT3.5-Powered)

 Welcome to the WhatsApp Desktop Assistant!
-This application is a GPT3.5-powered chatbot that acts as an assistant based on the user's chat history.
-It leverages the power of GPT3.5, fine-tuned using machine learning techniques, to provide intelligent responses and assist with various tasks.
+This application is a GPT3.5-powered chatbot that acts as an assistant based on the user's Context text.
+It leverages the power of GPT3.5, to provide intelligent responses and assist with various tasks.

 ## Features